 • Early March → aiming for relaxed bare legs in June/July.

-A gentle IPL schedule from spring onwards
+A calm IPL schedule starting in spring

 You can think of three phases: